StackVista/stackstate-docs/configure/topology/event-handlers.md

 #### PropagatedHealthStateChangedEvent properties

+Note that the default parameter name is`event`, this can be modified if you choose.

 * `event.triggeredTimestamp` - returns the time  \(epoch in ms\) at which the state change occurred.
 * `event.causeId` - returns the UUID of the event that triggered the health state change.
 * `event.stateChanges` -returns the chain of elements through which the health state change propagated.

 #### ProblemCreatedEvent properties

+Note that the default parameter name is`event`, this can be modified if you choose.

 * `event.triggeredTimestamp` - returns the time  \(epoch in ms\) at which the event was generated.
 * `event.identifier` - returns the unique event identifier.